-Report: Seahawks will trade Marshawn Lynch to Raiders if he gets a new deal in Oakland
+Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

 A pair of reports Thursday morning indicate that a trade of Marshawn Lynch to the Raiders may be closer than ever.

-Thursday morning brought a little more clarity to the ongoing Marshawn Lynch/unretirement saga.
+Thursday morning brought more clarity to the Marshawn Lynch/unretirement saga.

-A report from the NFL Network’s Ian Rapoport stated that Lynch and his agent, Doug Hendrickson, are negotiating a new contract with the Raiders, having been given permission to do so by the Seahawks (the latter something that had been reported earlier).
-Should Lynch and the Raiders agree on a new contract then he will be traded from Seattle to Oakland.
+A report from the NFL Network’s Ian Rapoport said Lynch and his agent, Doug Hendrickson, are negotiating a new contract with the Raiders, having been given permission to do so by the Seahawks (as previously reported).
+Should Lynch and the Raiders agree, he would be traded from Seattle to Oakland.

 An ESPN report earlier in the day said Lynch also had begun the process of filing papers to become reinstated off of the reserve/retired list, though the NFL Network notes that if Lynch is traded then he does not actually have to file those papers (a trade apparently good enough to put Lynch back on the active roster).